OpenRiak/riak_kv/docs/QueryAPI.md

 - `healthreport_bin: SHA0001GP00000119650501FYNNY`

-So if today's date is 30 May 2025, and one wishes to count all the female smokers over the age of 60 registered in SHA001
+So if today's date is 30 May 2025, to count all the female smokers over the age of 60 registered in SHA001

 ```json
     {